codeandtheory/YCoreUI/README.md

 Why bother doing this when it just wraps `UIImage(systemName:)`?
 Because
 1. `UIImage(systemName:)` returns `UIImage?` while `SystemImage.image` returns `UIImage`.
+2. By default `SystemImage.image` returns images that scale with Dynamic Type.
-2. Organizing your system images into enums encourages better architecture (and helps avoid stringly-typed errors).
+3. Organizing your system images into enums encourages better architecture (and helps avoid stringly-typed errors).
-3. Easier to unit test.
+4. Easier to unit test.

 ```swift
 // Conform your Enum to SystemImage